madebykind/madebykind-v3/content/work/unesco.md

 #footer_heading:
 ---

+{{< workquote source="" logo="unesco-logo" img="images/work-unesco-refugees.jpg" alt="Three child refugees in a tent Kabul" logowidth="162" logoheight="35">}}
+Education is a fundamental human right.
+For children and youth caught up in emergency situations, education not only means the continuity of learning, but it also provides a sense of normalcy and the key to a different future.
+{{</ workquote >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

-  They partnered with Kind for their Education in Emergencies (EiE) project, a five-year initiative collecting data from countries experiencing crises, whether natural disasters or conflicts.
-The project's aim is to gather, understand, and share knowledge, identify best practices, improve data systems, and facilitate learning from affected countries to prepare for and assist future crises.

-  UNESCO required assistance in handling a vast range of complex information, including reports, data systems, workshops, user profiles, guidebooks, and partner projects.
-The goal was to develop a user-centered digital platform that not only hosted this information but presented it in a user-friendly way to support their work.
+  ## Research and discovery

+  By the time Kind were appointed, the project had been running since 2019, generating a significant body of data, case studies, reports and user profiles, but very little of it was accessible to the people who needed it.

+  One-to-one and group calls with UNESCO staff, EiE practitioners and partner organisations across multiple countries gave us a clear picture of what the platform needed to do and the constraints it needed to work within, including users whose primary language was not English and those working in areas with limited connectivity.
+Practitioners felt isolated, unsure where to start, and frustrated that work was being duplicated across regions because there was no central place to share it.

   </div>
 </div>

-{{< workquote source="" logo="unesco-logo" img="images/work-unesco-refugees.jpg" alt="Three child refugees in a tent Kabul" logowidth="162" logoheight="35">}}
-Education is a fundamental human right.
-For children and youth caught up in emergency situations, education not only means the continuity of learning, but it also provides a sense of normalcy and the key to a different future.
+{{< challenge >}}Education in emergencies data was scattered across organisations and inaccessible to the practitioners who needed it most.
-{{</ workquote >}}
+{{</ challenge >}}

 <!-- Text right -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

-  ## Desk-based research

-  Utilising all of the rich content UNESCO had collected, we worked with these documents to understand the complexities of the subject matter, we also looked at related work through partner organisations.
-This provided us with the foundational knowledge to ask the right questions to potential users and to start structuring the digital platform in an intuitive format.

-  ## User-centric strategic discussions

-  We hosted group and 1-1 calls with UNESCO staff, practitioners, partners and future users of the digital platform.
-This enabled us to fully understand the needs of these users and make assumptions about typical user journeys and functionality that would be really important to users.
+  ## Information architecture and design

+  Draft IA structures and wireframes were built and tested with the same practitioners involved in the discovery phase, with multiple rounds of feedback used to refine the structure.
+The final platform was designed within UNESCO’s existing brand and design system, with templates that made complex information easy to navigate: layered content moving from headlines and summaries through to detailed reports, case studies with downloadable PDFs, and flexible content pages that could accommodate the range of material the project needed to share.

   </div>
 </div>